Using Question Tags

 • Example: “I’m on time, aren’t I?”

-Special Uses of Question Tags
+Special Uses of Tags

 There are a number of situations where we do not follow the general rule of positive sentence, negative tag or negative sentence, positive tag.
 Most of these types of tags are actually imperatives and they tend to use modal verbs.
 The most common examples are will and would.